Hiring

 Getting caught up in initial opinions or opting to “go with your gut” on a potential hire can be detrimental to your organization, employees and culture.

-- Study the candidate’s resume in advance to understand their key accomplishments and past successes.
+1. Study the candidate’s resume in advance to understand their key accomplishments and past successes.
 Weigh this information against the requirements for your job opening to evaluate their qualifications for the role.

-- Collaborate on hiring decisions with others in your organization.
-This can balance out emotional reactions with rational ones.
-Panel interviews are valuable ways to gain multiple perspectives on a candidate.
+4. Collaborate on hiring decisions with others in your organization to balance out emotional reactions with rational ones.

 First impressions are a natural outcome of the interview process.
 But they should not form the basis for hiring decisions.
 Making slight shifts to how potential candidates are evaluated will alleviate the impact of personal biases and beliefs and help your organization find stronger, more qualified employees.